 WELCOME TO BIOMATERIALS & MECHANOTRANSDUCTION LAB

-Our group aims to regulate cell function and fate via applying biomaterial cues (chemical and topographical micro/nanopatterning, surface energy tuning) and mechanical signals (fluid flow-induced shear, mechanical stretch, impulsive pressurization) and through co-regulation from biomaterials and mechanical signals.
+Our group aims to regulate cell function and fate via applying biomaterial cues (chemical and topographical micro/nano substrates, surface energy tuning) and mechanical signals (fluid shear, mechanical stretch, impulsive pressurization) and through co-regulation from biomaterials and mechanical signals.
 Further, by integrating molecular engineering (RNA interference or overexpression) of key signaling molecules, including FAK, ROCK, Cadherin, and NF-κB, we aim to reveal the role of focal adhesion, cytoskeletal tension, cell-cell interaction, and immune response in cells sensing and responding to biomaterials and mechanical signals.
 The crosstalk between engineered extracellular environments and molecular signaling cascades in cell-biomaterial interaction and cell mechanotransduction will provide high impact mechanistic data for biomaterials science, mechanobiology, and regenerative medicine.
 See more RESEARCH.

 Dr. Lim received the NSF CAREER Award for the research "CAREER: Adipocytic Mechanotransduction for Obesity".

-It is highlighted at UNL Newsroom and NSF Science360.
+The news is highlighted at UNL Newsroom and NSF Science360.
 See more NEWS.